jakobzhao/geog458/labs/lab04/readme.md

 ## 4 Add map tiles to a MapBox Map

-For web mapping and geovisualization applications, the QMetaTiles folder generated above in QGIS should become your assets folder on github. **In the code you will need to adjust absolute pathnames to relative path names.**
+For web mapping and geovisualization applications, the QMetaTiles folder generated above in QGIS (the folder that holds all tiles at different zoom levels) should be placed in your assets folder of your repository.
+To get a starter code for the map, you can refer to [the class materials in week 4](https://github.com/jakobzhao/geog458/tree/master/weeks/week04).
+You can refer to the code below as an example for add the files as a map layer. **In the code you will need to use relative path names.**

 ```js